 Make sure to remove the cap on top of the gallon jug to allow the plants to breathe on hot days.
-After all, you the last thing you want is to kill them with heat after protecting them from the cold!
+After all, the last thing you want is to kill them with heat after protecting them from the cold!

-The one drawback of using a cloche is that your cucumber plant will outgrow it.
+The one drawback of using a cloche is that your cucumber plant will eventually outgrow it.
 However, a cloche is a great method for keeping young plants warm if they are transplanted outside early in the season, or if cold weather comes late.

-Use a Greenhouse for Taller Plants
+Use A Greenhouse For Taller Plants

 You may need to protect your cucumber plants from cold later in the growing season.
 In that case, transplanting them directly into a greenhouse is a good choice.